SummaryRead the full fact sheet

 - Medication abortion is an alternative to surgical abortion for women for whom it is medically suitable, and who have made an informed decision about the best option for them.

-Medication (non-surgical) abortion offers an alternative to surgery for women in the early weeks of pregnancy.
-The most well-known method of medication abortion uses mifepristone in combination with another drug, misoprostol, to end a pregnancy up to nine weeks.
-Mifepristone is also known as RU486 or the ‘abortion pill’.
+Medication abortion offers an alternative to for women in the early weeks of pregnancy.
+Medication abortion uses a combination of two medications, mifepristone and misoprostol, to end a pregnancy up to nine weeks.
+Mifepristone was previously known as RU486 and is sometimes called the ‘abortion pill’.

 Medication abortion procedure

 Medication abortion involves using the medications mifepristone and misoprostol instead of surgery to end a pregnancy.
 It can be done as soon as a pregnancy can be seen in an ultrasound.
 In Australia, a medication abortion is performed up to nine weeks of pregnancy.

 A pregnancy needs high levels of the hormone progesterone to continue.
 Mifepristone works by blocking the action of progesterone to cause the pregnancy to stop progressing.
 Misoprostol causes the cervix to soften and the uterus to contract to allow the pregnancy to be expelled from the uterus.

 The process and number of appointments for having a medication abortion varies depending on the type of clinic setting you attend, and whether certain tests you need (such as ultrasound and blood tests) are available on site or require separate appointments.
 A number of clinics are able to offer necessary tests and medication abortion in a single initial appointment.

 The process of having a medication abortion generally involves the following steps:

 - You will have a medical consultation with a doctor and often a nurse as well, which involves a clinical assessment of medical and other relevant information, and arrangements for you to have an ultrasound and blood tests.

 - You will be given information about the methods of abortion to help you to make an informed decision about the best method for you.